ian-cho/data-prep-kit/README.md

 how to build an end to end data prep pipeline for fine tuning for code LLMs.
 You can also explore how to build a RAG pipeline [here](examples/notebooks/rag).

+### Limited support for Windows

+Data Prep Kit is fully supported on macOS and Linux operating systems, but there is limited support for Windows OS with instrcutions [here](doc/quick-start/quick-start.md#running-transforms-on-windows)

 ### Current list of transforms
 The matrix below shows the the combination of modules and supported runtimes.
 All the modules can be accessed [here](transforms) and can be combined to form data processing pipelines, as shown in the [examples](examples/notebooks) folder.